 Scalyfin Basslet, Liopropoma longilepis

-The Scalyfin Basslet, Liopropoma longilepis, whose common Spanish name is Cabrilla Aleta Escamosa, is a member of the Sea Bass or Serranidae Family, known collectively as “serranos” in Mexico.
+The Scalyfin Basslet, Liopropoma longilepis, whose common Spanish name is Cabrilla Aleta Escamosa, is a member of the Sea Bass or Serranidae Family, known collectively as “Serranos” in Mexico.
 They are a very colorful fish and one of the few bright oceanic fishes.
 The Basslets are very colorful fishes and sold extensively by the aquarium trade.
+They are a very colorful fish and one of the few bright oceanic fishes; as a result, they are sold extensively by the aquarium trade.

-The Scalyfin Basslet has an elongated body with a pointed head that has a near horizontal profile with large eyes and a slightly upturned very large mouth with a projecting lower jaw.
-The upper body is red in color and gradates to white ventrally.
+The Scalyfin Basslets have elongated bodies and pointed heads.
+They have a near horizontal profile with large eyes and a slightly upturned and very large mouth with a projecting lower jaw.
+Their upper body is red and transitions to white ventrally.
 They have a prominent straight red lateral line.
-There is a distinctive dark red line running from the top of the mouth horizontally to the back of the eye.
-The anal fin, caudal fin, and dorsal fins are red with yellow margins.
-The pectoral fins are red and the pelvic fins are transparent.
+There is a distinctive dark red line running from the top of their mouth horizontally to the back of their eyes.
+Their anal, caudal, and dorsal fins are red with yellow margins.
+Their pectoral fins are red and their pelvic fins are transparent.
+Their caudal fin is strongly concave.
 They have an exceedingly deep tail base that is similar in size to the depth of the body.
-The caudal fin is strongly concave.
-The bodies are covered with small rough scales.
+They are covered with small rough scales.

 The Scaylfin Basslet is a very rare catch by hook and line and too small to be of interest to most.